d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   (e.g. `kill-emacs-hook').
 To restore that value, the user can call the function `fontaine-restore-latest-preset' (such as by adding it to their init file).

+  The command `fontaine-toggle-preset' can toggle between the last two valid presets, as set by `fontaine-set-preset'.
+If it cannot find two different presets, then it prompts using minibuffer completion.
+As a final step, it calls the `fontaine-set-preset-hook'.

   For users of the `no-littering' package, `fontaine-latest-state-file' is not stored in their `.emacs.d', but in a standard directory